The government imposes taxes on income earned from online stock trading. Are you aware of this?

 As per income tax regulations, every trader is required to file their return in right manner and pay taxes on their trading profits.
 So it becomes a mandatory part for you to know about the taxation on income earned from online stock trading and can manage your activity accordingly.

-Therefore I wanna let you know about the same so that you will get an idea to file your ITR – Income Tax Return easily.
-As a trader, you must know some of the facts like:
+So, knowing more of it, you will get an idea to file your ITR – Income Tax Return easily.
+As a trader, you must know some of the key facts like:

 - Is the income earned from online stock trading taxable?